 After the holiday season, let them dry out and go dormant - give them water over the summer as they rest on the porch or hung up in a tree.

 In September, you can start more regular watering and a fertilizer regimen to get them to bloom again, just in time for Christmas.

 Third on the list is the Flaming Katy plant, Kalanchoe blossfeldiana.

-If you're lucky enough to be the recipient of one of these gorgeous plants, start getting familiar with their needs and keep it healthy until next season - with regular watering and a stint outdoors in the summer, it's possible to get it blooming under lights for another Christmas display.
+If you're lucky enough to be the recipient of one of these gorgeous plants, start getting familiar with their needs and keep it healthy until next season.

 With regular watering and a stint outdoors in the summer, it's possible to get it blooming under lights for another holiday display.